cfhirsch/adventofcode2023/README.md

 ### Part One:
 Tricker than it seemed at first glance.
 I solved this with breadth-first search, where the nodes to explore were tuples contain a location and the number of steps taken.

+### Part Two:
+Threw my hands up on this one and just ran the code from [here](https://gist.github.com/dllu/0ca7bfbd10a199f69bcec92f067ec94c#file-21-py).
+I did have to remember how to install modules in Python :).

 ## Day 22

 ### Part One: